Symmetry and Invariant Bases in Finite Element Exterior Calculus: Introduction

-Bases for finite element spaces have been subject of research for a long time.
-The choice of bases influences the condition numbers and sparsity properties of the global finite element matrices \cite{ainsworth2003hierarchic,schoberl2005high,beuchler2012sparsity,kirby2014low}.
-Bases for vector-valued finite element spaces, such as Brezzi-Douglas-Marini spaces, Raviart-Thomas spaces, or N\'ed\'elec spaces have been stated explicitly relatively recently \cite{AFW1,AFWgeodecomp,gopalakrishnan2005nedelec,ervin2012computational,bentley2017explicit,licht2018basis}.
-The invariance of bases under renumbering of the vertices of a simplex is not an issue for scalar-valued finite element spaces but becomes a highly nontrivial topic for vector-valued finite element spaces.
-To the author's best knowledge, the questions addressed in this article have been in informal circulation for quite some time but no research results have been published before.
-We remark that the seminal article of Arnold, Falk, and Winther \cite{AFW1} utilized techniques of representation theory to classify the affinely invariant finite-dimensional vector spaces of polynomial differential forms. \\

 The remainder of this work is structured as follows.
 Important preliminaries on combinatorics, exterior calculus, and polynomial differential forms are summarized in Section \ref{sec:preliminaries}.
 We review elements of representation theory in Section \ref{sec:representationtheory}.
 In Section~\ref{sec:invariance} we establish first results on the coordinate transformation of polynomial differential forms.
-In Section~\ref{sec:lowestordercase} we study invariant bases and spanning sets for lowest-order finite element spaces.
+In Section~\ref{sec:lowestordercase} we study invariant bases and spanning sets for lowest-degree finite element spaces.
 We discuss the symmetry properties of the canonical isomorphisms in Section~\ref{sec:canonicalisomorphism}.
 We discuss extension operators, geometric decompositions, and their symmetry properties in Section~\ref{sec:extension}.
-Putting these results together, the recursive construction of invariant bases and applications are discussed in Section~\ref{sec:recursion}.
+Putting these results together, Section~\ref{sec:recursion} discusses the recursive construction of invariant bases.